Wal-Mart Partners with Community Colleges to Train DC Students

 Hiring Opportunities?

-Jonathan Guevarra, CEO of the Community College of the District of Columbia said that underwriting training programs may be a new direction for corporations to take when it comes to ensuring they will have qualified applicants available for open positions.
+Jonathan Guevarra, CEO of the Community College of the District of Columbia, said that underwriting training programs may be a new direction for corporations to take when it comes to ensuring they will have qualified applicants available for open positions.
 Guevarra told the Washington City Paper, “To us, this means moving away from the stale, unresponsive traditions that some of us have practiced for far too long.”

 Benefits for the City

 Washington D.C.
-Mayor Vincent C. Gray announced the plans for the training program this week at the Department of Employment Services Headquarters in Ward 7, near the location of the proposed fifth Wal-Mart retail store.
+Mayor Vincent C. Gray announced the plans for the training program this week at the Department of Employment Services Headquarters in Ward 7, near the proposed fifth Wal-Mart store.
 The mayor believes the grant money from the program will provide training at the community college that would improve the skills of Washington D.C. residents overall.
 According to the Washington Times, a 2007 report showed that as many as 37 percent of D.C. residents were considered “functionally illiterate,” which means they can only complete the most basic literacy tasks.
 In some areas, such as Ward 7 and 8, the rates rose as high as 50 percent.

 Question?
 Contact us on Facebook. @communitycollegereview